-The potential financial impact figure is calculated from supplier-reported financial impacts from water-related risks in J&J's 2019 request to respond to the CDP Supply Chain Water Security Questionnaire.
-The river basin "Rhine" was chosen as the highest number of records across our suppliers with impacts that could reasonably translate to an increase in cost (such as flooding, increased water stress, seasonal supply variation, declining water quality, and increased water-related regulation).
-J&J then allocated a total financial impact based on J&J's spend relative to total revenue of that specific supplier (for example, if Supplier A's total revenue was \$1M, J&J's spend was 100k, and they reported a risk of \$200k, J&J's allocated cost would be (100k/\$1M)(200k)=20k).
-This resulted in an allocated financial risk of \$170,000 for the Rhine river basin in Austria.
+The potential financial impact figure is calculated from supplier-reported financial impacts from water-related risks in J&J's 2020 request to respond to the CDP Supply Chain Water Security Questionnaire.
+The river basins Chao Phraya (Thailand), Rhine (Austria and Germany), Mississippi (USA), Krishna (India), Grisalva (Mexico), Parana (Brazil), Bravo (Mexico), Nile (Egypt) and Cooum and Ayda (India) were identified to potentially translate to an increase in cost (such as flooding, increased water stress and drought).
+J&J then allocated a total financial impact based on J&J's spend relative to total revenue of those specific suppliers (for example, if Supplier A's total revenue was \$1M, J&J's spend was \$100k, and they reported a risk of \$200k, J&J's allocated cost would be (100k/\$1M)(\$200k)=20k).
+This resulted in an allocated potential; financial risk of about \$4,900,000.